-Also, according to one of the recent studies, stress can affect a baby’s temperament a neurobehavioural development.
-Babies whose mother has taken stress during pregnancy, especially in the first trimester may face problems like depression and irritability.
+Also, according to one of the recent studies, stress in pregnancy months can affect a baby’s temperament a neurobehavioural development.
+Babies whose mother has taken stress in pregnancy phase, especially in the first trimester, may face problems like depression and irritability.

 Can arguing and stress cause a miscarriage?

-Stress has been considered as a possible cause of miscarriage.
-It has been reported that most of the women indicate physical and emotional stress in the earlier months of pregnancy or before the conception.
+Stress has been considered a possible cause of miscarriage.
+It has been reported that most women indicate physical and emotional stress in the earlier months of pregnancy or before conception.

-Researchers have found that during the stress, our brain secretes several hormones, among them, one is the Corticotropin Releasing Hormone (CRH).
-According to past research, women who gave birth to a premature or a low weight baby had a high level of CRH in their blood.
+Researchers have found that during stress, our brain secretes several hormones, among them, one is the Corticotropin Releasing Hormone (CRH).
+According to past research, women who gave birth to a premature or a low-weight baby had a high level of CRH in their blood.
 This increases the risk of miscarriage in women having stress.

 Our brain releases CRH hormone in reaction to physical as well as emotional stress.
 It is produced in the placenta and the uterus of the pregnant woman to trigger uterine contradictions while delivering the baby.

 Stress can have all kinds of changes in the body, be it physical or mental strength.
 Some women may experience vaginal spotting due to the high levels of physical and emotional; stress.